 And looking at the economic landscape in 2013, uncertainty could again hold back major deal-making.
 However, if companies gain confidence the economic tide is turning, prepare for the number of significant deals to increase.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Seafood, Snacks, World foods

 Companies: Pringles, Kellogg, Nestle, Weetabix, Intersnack, Pfizer, United Biscuits, Milk Link, Robert Wiseman Dairies, Zetar, Zertus, Arla Foods, Premier Foods plc, Hain Celestial, Bright Food, Orkla, Rieber & Son, Marine Harvest, PinguinLutosa, McCain Foods, ConAgra Foods, Ralcorp Holdings, Saputo, Dean Foods, Kraft Foods Group, Mondelez International, Lion Capital, Vion, Dairy Crest, Mizkan, General Mills